Garden and Food Waste

 - Shredded paper and cardboard including cereal and egg boxes

 Try a fun activity to learn how compost is made and it’s a great way to recycle something that would have possibly ended up in the bin.
-See how to make a Soil-arium / Compost Bottle on our Fun – TOCK Crafts page.
+See how to make a Soil-arium / Compost Bottle on our Fun – TOCK Crafts page or CLICK ON THE PICTURE.